What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 FIDA — from open banking to open finance

 Even more ambitious is FIDA (Financial Data Access Regulation) — a European Commission proposal under negotiation since 2025.
 FIDA extends the principle of open data to insurance policies, investment portfolios, pension accounts, and credit products.
 Imagine seeing not just your bank accounts, but also your pension fund balance, insurance policies, and investment portfolio in a single app.
+Adoption of FIDA is expected in the first half of 2026, with a 30–32 month adjustment period.
+Realistically, full open finance in Europe is a 2028–2029 prospect.

 Frequently asked questions about open banking